orosolin2/power-bi/DAX Patterns/Time patterns/Standard time-related calculations/README.md

 In order to use any time intelligence calculation, you need a well-formed date table.
 The _Date_ table must satisfy the following requirements:

 * All dates need to be present for the years required.
 The _Date_ table must alwaysstart on January 1 and end on December 31, including all the days in this range.
 If the report only references fiscal years, then the _Date_ table must include all the dates from the first to the last day of a fiscal year.
 * There need to be a column with a _DateTime_ or _Date_ data type containing unique values.
 This column is usually called _Date_.
 Even though the _Date_ column is often used to define relationships with another tables, this is not required.
 Still, the _Date_ column must contain unique values and should be referenced by the Mark as Date Table feature.
+In case the column also contains a time part, no time should be used - for example, the time should always be 12:00 am.
+* The _Date_ table must be marked as a date table in the model, in case the relationship between the _Date_ table and any other table is not based on the _Date_.

+There are several ways to build a _Date_ table.
+The way you build the _Date_ table does not affect how you use the standard time